RalfZim/venus.dbus-fronius-smartmeter/README.md

 # dbus-MQTT to Grid Meter Service

+### Disclaimer

+This Script/Project was forked from RalfZim/venus.dbus-fronius-smartmeter.
+I removed the request area and added an MQTT subscriber / client.
+You have to run Paho Client on your GXDevice to make this script work

 ### Purpose

 The Python script cyclically reads data from a MQTT Broker and publishes information on the dbus, using the service name com.victronenergy.grid.
 This makes the Venus OS work as if you had a physical Victron Grid Meter installed.